ridge-runner/learning-asm/README.md

 NOTE: the results from each program can be seen by using "echo $?" in the CLI.

 * myexit.asm - returns an exit code.
 * arithmetic.asm - shows how basic math is done.
-Return code is used to deliver the final result.
+Exit code is used to deliver the final result.
-* maximum.asm - takes an array of longs, finds the largest element, then returns the value via return code.
+* maximum.asm - takes an array of longs, finds the largest element, then returns the value via exit code.